guifi/guifi-cxoln/CXOLN.en_US.md

 >En cas de que un participant finalitzi l'acord dels [Comuns de la XOLN](#cxoln), recupera totes les infraestructures de les que és titular, amb l'excepció d'aquelles que per al seu desplegament ha calgut la obtenció de llicències o permisos de tercers i es van concedir en nom de la xarxa i/o de la Fundació, o de quan la titularitat és compartida i formen una part essencial de la infraestructura.
 Per aquests casos, les parts poden pactar lliurement com resoldre la situació d'una forma justa per a tothom.
 En cas de transmissió, els altres titulars gaudeixen de dret preferent alhora d'adquirir la titularitat de qui es desvincula dels [Comuns de la XOLN](#cxoln).

-In the case a participant finalizes the FONN Compact agreement, he recovers all the his infrastructures, except from those which deployment required licenses or permissions form third parties and they where given on behalf of the network or the Foundation, or when the proprietorship is shared.
+In the case a participant finalizes the [CXOLN](#cxoln) agreement, he recovers all the his infrastructures, except from those which deployment required licenses or permissions form third parties and they where given on behalf of the network or the Foundation, or when the proprietorship is shared.
 In these cases the parties can agree on how to solve the situation in a fair way for all of them.
 In the case of a transfer, the rest of proprietors have the right of pre-emption.

 >### 9. Exercici de la titularitat